hasanden/caedes/README.md

 # Caedes

-This script allows you to directly encode a plain text into DES and replace each plaintext letter with a different one a fixed number of places down the alphabet.
+This script allows you to directly encode a plain text into DES and replace each plaintext letter with a different one a fixed number of places down the alphabet at the same time with a Caesar Cipher.

 ## Requirements